 How to Master the Art of Cooking at Direct and Indirect Heat

-And in order to help you enjoy the summer and good grilled meats even more, we’ll teach you in this article to master the art – because it’s a real true art – of cooking at direct and indirect heat.
+But whether you're using your grill only during summer or all year long, you want a great experience a good results.
+In order to help you enjoy good grilled meats even more, we’ll teach you in this article to master the art – because it’s a real true art – of cooking at direct and indirect heat.
 With this new skill, you won’t have bad surprises anymore and your barbecues should be perfect.
 Thank us later.

 What is direct heat?
 Cooking or grilling on direct heat is when you cook right over the flames.
 These flames will then sear the meat, grill it and caramelize it.
 That’s the Maillard reaction!

 Learn more about Maillard reaction: Article - Who is Maillard?

 In a gas barbecue, you’ll have this direct cooking if you place the food over the lit burners.

 In a charcoal barbecue, you just need to place the wood charcoal down and let the flames climb high.